-In this section, we discuss the key elements of VCID, including terminology, diagnostic criteria, underlying neuropathology and potential for therapeutical and/or preventive strategies.
+In this section, we discuss the key elements of VCID, including terminology, diagnostic criteria, underlying neuropathology, and potential for therapeutic and/or preventive strategies.
 A conceptual model of these elements is presented in Figure 1.

-2.1 Terminology and clinical definition
+2.1 | Terminology and clinical definition

 Historically, research and clinical diagnoses of vascular cognitive impairment have focused on vascular dementia (VaD), large vessel disease, and stroke.
-Further characterization led to the recognition of other significant contributors to vascular mild cognitive impairment (MCI) and dementia [1,2,7].
-These include cerebral small vessel disease (cSVD), systemic vascular disease, and cerebrovascular pathologies such as cerebral amyloid angiopathy (CAA) concomitant with Alzheimer's disease (AD) and/or Lewy body pathologies [1,2,7].
-More recently, the term "vascular contributions to cognitive impairment and dementia" (VCID) has been employed as it better captures the spectrum of associated pathologies [2,8].
-However, use of the term "VCID" is not yet widespread among the more than 21,000 publications related to vascular disease and cognitive impairment (see Figure 2 for publications through 2020).
+Further characterization led to the recognition of other significant contributors to vascular mild cognitive impairment (MCI) and dementia.^{1,2,7} These include cerebral small vessel disease (cSVD), systemic vascular disease, and cerebrovascular pathologies such as cerebral amyloid angiopathy (CAA) concomitant with Alzheimer's disease (AD) and/or Lewy body pathologies.^{1,2,7} More recently, the term VCID has been used as it better captures the spectrum of associated pathologies.^{2,8} However, use of the term VCID is not yet widespread among the more than 21,000 publications related to vascular disease and cognitive impairment (see Figure 2 for publications through 2020).